[blog]_[SEO - Five Great Features of GA4]_[Blog Picture]

 BrightonSEO Review

-On Wednesday 19th April, the SEO team from Cedarwood Digital travelled down south to attend BrightonSEO – the world’s largest search marketing conference, and we had a great time learning all things SEO.
-One of the sentences that I found extremely interesting was by Claudia Higgins who said that SEO is like “looking through a dark house with a torch”.
-SEO is an extremely vast field and it encompasses a wide range of topics, techniques and strategies.
+On 19th April 2023, the SEO team from Cedarwood Digital travelled down south to attend BrightonSEO – the world’s largest search marketing conference, and we had a great time learning all things SEO.
+One of the sentences that I found extremely interesting was by Claudia Higgins, who said that SEO is like “looking through a dark house with a torch”.
+SEO is a vast field that encompasses a wide range of topics, techniques, and strategies.

 Here are the biggest takeaways that I took from the 2 days at BrightonSEO: